-Mad Dog MCCREE is an very old Arcade game, it was released in 1990 and became an instant smash hit in a matter of days, the game is just a simple shooting gallery game but things like the huge backlit screen and plastic guns and Co-Op play made many overlook the plain and linear gameplay.
+Mad Dog MCCREE is a very old Arcade game, it was released in 1990 and became an instant smash hit in a matter of days, the game is just a simple shooting gallery game but things like the huge backlit screen and plastic guns and Co-Op play made many overlook the plain and linear gameplay.

-The game itself is pretty straightforward, it’s a movie running/movie railshooter and you only steer a reticule, on this PS3 version you can only use Playstation Move , there is no way to play it unless you have one.
+The game itself is pretty straightforward, it’s a movie running/movie rail shooter and you only steer a reticule, on this PS3 version you can only use Playstation Move, there is no way to play it unless you have one.

-The game has a level select that will add a little gameplay variety to it but still it’s very limited and linear and it’s more in the vein of, ok you selected wrong so we will let you play a bit and return you back to the menu select screen thing.
+The game has a level select that will add a little gameplay variety to it but still, it’s very limited and linear and it’s more in the vein of, ok you selected wrong so we will let you play a bit and return you back to the menu select screen thing.

-There’s some nice stunts every now and then but this game is far from the later games from the same guys like Space Pirates and crime patrol etc.
+There are some nice stunts every now and then but this game is far from the later games from the same guys like Space Pirates and crime patrol etc.

 It’s very hard to do screenshots of this game but i hope that i will get a better recording unit to be able to grab better shots for all my articles.

 Is the game any good then? , well when it was in the arcades it offered quite a challenge and fun but at home with infinitive continues, well it’s not much more than a “have fun for a little while” type of game.

 PS3 version has been remastered, the video is much better now and same with the menu systems and so on, it been cleaned up and redesigned but it’s still the same game.

 Shocked to find out that this game is completely in a less than 20 minutes! (and then you have watched it all..)

 And now over to something that not everyone knows: